Zverev beats Fognini to return to quarter-finals

 It proved a turning point as Zverev suddenly focused on the job in hand and he broke the Fognini serve in the next game and then again to level the match.

-Zverev seized on a Fognini dropshot to whip away a forehand and break serve for 3-1 in the third set and the Italian’s frustration boiled over in the next game when he lopped a forehand long and slammed his racket on to the court.
+Zverev seized on a Fognini drop shot to whip away a forehand and break serve for 3-1 in the third set and the Italian’s frustration boiled over in the next game when he smacked a forehand long and slammed his racket on to the court.

 Fognini, who beat Zverev on his way to the Monte Carlo title in April, scattered his rackets then called for the trainer to have strapping applied to his right calf.